 Admission tickets can be purchased in the small square directly across from the temples.
 Just keep in mind that because these temples are active places of worship, they are only open to visitors from 8 in the morning until noon, so you’ll want to plan your visit accordingly.

-Admire all the havelis
+Admire all the Havelis

 Haveli is the word used for old mansions found across India and Jaisalmer has a few worth seeking out!